andrewgdunn/orolo/readme.md

 thrown back for using forbidden technology to observe the Geometers in violation of the Discipline's isolation requirements. - [Anathem](http://en.wikipedia.org/wiki/Anathem)

-This repository is a collection of technologies, techniques and associated artifacts depicting their use.
-There are so many wonderful technologies and techniques being created, I typically won't have direct use for them but will want to remember for a future avocation.
+This repository is an an attempt at responding to my natural desire to collect information on new praxis and technology.
+There are a plethora of wonderful artifacts and projects being shared with society, in this collection of files I attempt to come up with a nomenclature to remember them.

 The name choice is a reference to being 'thrown back' for the use of forbidden technology.
 In many workplaces one doesn't usually have the choice of technology